apache/pinot-site/website/docs/user-guide/pql.md

 import Alert from '@site/src/components/Alert';

 PQL is a derivative of SQL derivative that supports selection, projection, aggregation, grouping aggregation.
-There is no support for Joins or Subqueries.
+There is no support for Subqueries.
 Specifically, for Pinot:

 - Aggregations are computed in parallel
 - Results of aggregations with large amounts of group keys (>1M) are approximated

 ## PQL Limitations

-PQL is only a derivative of SQL, and it does not support Joins nor Subqueries.
-In order to support them, we suggest to rely on [Trino](https://trino.io/) or [PrestoDB](https://prestodb.io/), although Subqueries are not completely supported by PrestoDB at the moment of writing.
+PQL is only a derivative of SQL and Apache Pinot supports dimension [lookup joins](https://docs.pinot.apache.org/users/user-guide-query/lookup-udf-join) currently.
+[Full SQL join](https://github.com/apache/pinot/issues/8260) support in Apache Pinot is [coming soon](https://startree.ai/blog/apache-pinot-native-join-support).
+In the interim, full SQL joins can be performed by querying Pinot via the [Trino](https://trino.io/) or [PrestoDB](https://prestodb.io/) connector.

 ## PQL Examples